bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 ``python setup.py develop``

-    A ``bokeh.pth`` path file will be written to your Python ``site-packages`` directory that points to the ``bokeh`` subdirectory of your *source checkout*.
+    Bokeh will be installed to refer to the source directory.
 Any changes you make to the python source code will be available immediately without any additional steps.

 With either mode, you will be prompted for how to install BokehJS, e.g.: